Sweaty Palms? See How Cosmetic Injections Can Help!

-Several medical treatments can address hyperhidrosis, but there is one that might surprise you.
+Several medical treatments can address excessive sweating, but there is one that might surprise you.

-Botox, the same cosmetic injectable that is used to fight fine lines and wrinkles, can turn off the waterworks!
+Botox, the same cosmetic injection that is used to fight fine lines and wrinkles, can turn off the waterworks!

 Botox For Sweaty Hands

 Botox injections are used to treat several medical conditions.
 It is a neurotoxin made from botulinum toxin, which addresses fine lines and wrinkles.
-While Botox got its start as a cosmetic treatment, physicians also use it to treat a variety of neuromuscular conditions such as muscle spasms, migraines and hyperhidrosis.
+While Botox got its start as a cosmetic treatment, physicians also use Botox for medical conditions such as muscle spasms, migraines and hyperhidrosis.

-Studies have found that Botox has successfully treated sweaty palms in 80 to 90 percent of all cases.
+Also, Botox can prevent sweaty hands and feet.
+Studies have found that Botox has successfully treated palmar hyperhidrosis in 80 to 90 percent of all cases.

 Botox Training at National Laser Institute

-Each Botox and fillers course combines didactic theory with clinical hands-on training for the ultimate learning experience.
+Each aesthetics course for Botox and fillers combines didactic theory with clinical hands-on training for the ultimate learning experience.

 In the classroom, you will learn about facial anatomy, Botox injection techniques, patient selection, contraindications and more.
 Clinicals are spent in a medical spa setting where you will put your new skills to use as you watch comprehensive Botox demonstrations and treat scheduled clients.